-If a new home is in your future, now’s the time to think about how much you’ll need to save for a down payment and what it will take to reach your goal.
-If you’re worried you won’t have enough saved by the time you’re ready to buy, consider these strategies to help you find the money you need.
+If a new home is in your future, now’s the time to think about how much money you’ll need to save for a down payment on a house.
+If you’re worried you won’t have enough saved by the time you’re ready to buy, consider these strategies.

 Take a hard look at where your money is going now.
-Look for ways to save by cutting spending and putting off big purchases and vacations.
-Create a dedicated Share Savings Account as your house fund.
-Make saving effortless with an automated funds transfer.
+Look for ways to save by cutting spending and putting off big purchases.
+Create a dedicated Share Account as your house fund.
 Once you’ve got some savings built up, you may want to transfer your funds to a Money Market Share Account to earn higher dividends.
-If your timeframe is longer than six months, you might also consider putting the funds into a Share Term Certificate to earn even more dividends.
+If your time frame is longer than six months, you might also consider putting the funds into a Share Term Certificate to earn even more dividends.

 Save windfalls and pay raises

 When you receive any tax refunds, work bonuses or pay raises, transfer that extra money into your house fund.
 Check junk drawers or old safes for long-forgotten savings bonds you might be able to claim.
 Also, there may be other sources of unclaimed cash out there.
 Visit the North Carolina State Treasurer’s dedicated site at nccash.com for unclaimed cash you either forgot or didn’t know about.
 It may be just a few dollars or a few hundred dollars, but every little bit helps.
 Be sure to add this extra money to the house fund and watch your savings grow.